Museu Nacional do Azulejo

-Sitting near the waterfront in Lisbon pondering where we should go next, I remembered our friends at The Travels of BBQBoy & Spanky had written a post about a tile museum in Lisbon and I remembered a particular photo they had posted that captured my attention.
+Sitting near the waterfront in Lisbon pondering where we should go next, I remembered our friends at The Travels of BBQBoy & Spanky had written a post about a tile museum in Lisbon – Museu Nacional do Azulejo – and I remembered a particular photo they had posted that captured my attention.
 Let’s go there!

 After meandering through a few exhibition rooms and being awestruck at the detailed beauty and history of the colorful tiles, we turned the corner and entered a room that just took our breath away.
 I looked at Abi and said, “What is this place?”
 It was truly stunning.

-Lucky us we struck up a conversation with a staff member, Luis, who was a wealth of knowledge and he was ready to share.
+Lucky for us we struck up a conversation with a staff member, Luis, who was a wealth of knowledge and he was ready to share.
 As best I can remember the story goes a little like this.
 The museum is housed in a 16th century convent founded by Queen Leonor.
 The convent of Madre de Deus.
 It was somewhat common for the daughter of a noble family to enter the order, if they could not find a husband.
 Oh, if those walls could talk the stories they would weave!

 As you can see, this was no ordinary little church, attached to a convent, that just happened to be a part of the Queen’s household.
 This was truly an extraordinary place of worship and culture.
 But, back to the tile.

 On the third floor there is a panoramic tile mural that once again left us awestruck.
 It is 1115 x 2347cm (120′) and depicts the city of Lisbon as it was before the great earthquake of 1755.
 It’s known as The Great View of Lisbon, circa 1700 and it is spectacular in it’s detail.

 Here’s a fun tidbit from the Museu Nacional do Azulejo.
 In the upstairs choir room there is a painting – a very large painting – of The Last Supper.
 Legend has it that it has been hanging in the choir for 500 years and if I remember correctly there is no artist’s signature.
 But, what’s fascinating is that you can clearly see where a figure has been “erased” for lack of a better word.
 Really something, right?
 Take a close look, and then do a Google search for da Vinci’s Last Supper and note the differences.